 The question seems strange because it would suggest that the Israelites would have forgotten the proper Name of the God of their ancestors (Abraham,

-Isaac and Jacob), after several hundred years in Egypt.
+Isaac and Jacob), after 215 years in Egypt.
 But from the context of the book of Exodus, the Israelites feared and knew the name of Jehovah.
-For example, more than eighty years earlier, concerning the Hebrew midwives who refused to kill male newborns
+For example, more than eighty years earlier, concerning the Hebrew midwives who refused to kill male newborns on the

 order of Pharaoh, the story adds that they feared Jehovah (Exodus 4:17).
 Moses himself knew Jehovah, the God of his ancestors (Hebrews 11:23-28).
 Therefore, his exact vocalisation was not a problem.

 To understand, implicitly, the meaning of the two questions of Moses, it is necessary to examine the definition of the Hebrew word "shem" (שֵׁם), translated by "name": "a primitive word [perhaps rather from H7760 through the idea of definite and conspicuous

 position; compare H8064]; an appellation, as a mark or memorial of individuality; by implication honor, authority, character:— base, (in-) fame(-ous), named(-d), renown, report" (Strong's Corcondance (H8034)).
 Given Jehovah's response (from the biblical